clvv/fasd/README.md

 # Backends

-Fasd can take advantage of different sources of recent / frequent files.
+Fad can take advantage of different sources of recent / frequent files.
 Most desktop environments (such as OS X and Gtk) and some editors (such as Vim) keep a list of accessed files.
-Fasd can use them as additional backends if the data can be converted into fad's native format.
+Fad can use them as additional backends if the data can be converted into fad's native format.
 Below is a list of available backends.